 Breast Shield Size

-Sometimes the friction from using the incorrect breast shield size can crack or damage the nipple.
+In addition to nipple soreness, using the incorrect breast shield size can sometimes crack or damage the nipple.

 Lubrication